winstxnhdw/rc15-hax/README.md

 ### No Visual Studio

-Most cheats on GitHub, like [MuckInternal](https://github.com/win32kbase/MuckInternal), contain a lot of redundant boilerplate that Visual Studio generates—bloating the codebase and ruining the user experience—requiring the user to install Visual Studio just to build the source code.
+Most cheats on GitHub, like [MuckInternal](https://github.com/win32kbase/MuckInternal), contain a lot of redundant boilerplate that Visual Studio generates—bloating the codebase and ruining the developing experience—requiring the user to install Visual Studio just to build the source code.
 On the otherhand, this repository can be developed on/used completely via the command line (or more specifically Git bash).